►Gorbyte Introduction (White Paper)

 Summary period: A summary period is the period of time between two summary blocks.

-Superconnectivity: The ability of blockchain registered unique devices to dynamically meet through Wi-Fi and verify each other by reading their own replica of the blockchain without executing transactions on the blockchain.
-This allows for an unlimited number of such devices, within their continuously variable WiFi bubble, to interact in real time with other wearable devices, with IoT devices, and with autonomous robots.
+Superconnectivity: The ability of crypto-devices to dynamically meet through Wi-Fi and verify each other by reading their own replica of the blockchain without executing transactions on the blockchain.
+This allows for maximum scalability: An unlimited number of devices, can interact at the same time with the blockchain.
+Each device, within their continuously variable WiFi bubble, can interact with other IoT crypto-devices, without causing a load on the blockchain.

 Transaction: One type of message that is broadcast among Gorbyte peer nodes.
 The most basic type of transactions, from the user’s point of view, are financial transactions.